Nallasopara: Places of importance

-Chakreshwar Mahadev Mandir

-The Chakreshwar Mahadev Mandir (19.416982°N 72.798733°E) is a very ancient shrine of Lord Śiva.
-This is a relatively small temple and is noted as the holy place where Svāmi Samarth performed dhyānam, pratiṣhṭha of a Rām Mandir near-by and blessed a śiṣhya who undertook a sajīva samādhi at this very place.
+The Chakreshwar Mahadev Mandir (19.416982°N 72.798733°E) is an ancient shrine dedicated to Lord Śiva.
+This is a relatively small temple and is noted as the holy place where Svāmi Samarth performed dhyānam, pratiṣhṭha of a Rām Mandir nearby and blessed a śiṣhya who undertook a sajīva samādhi at this very place.
 The temple lies at one corner of the Chakreshwar lake in Nallasopara West.

+Education

+Schools in this place include St. Aloysius High School, Nallasopara.

 Reference in literature

 A Gujarati novel-based on historical events written by Zaverchand Meghani named Gujaratno Jay mentions that parents of famous Jain laymen Vastupal and Tejpal who constructed Dilwara Temples had stayed in Sopara for some period of time after running away from home.